 The Happy Dog is a neighborhood corner bar in the best sense of the term.
 We've got hot dogs and beer, and lots of live music, from rock and country to punk and polka.
 The bartenders are friendly and the bar itself is open and inviting - a racetrack oval wood bar, with plenty of old chrome barstools.
-It's not retro because it's pretty much unchanged from the time the Socotch family built the place back in the late 40's (we even have the old "Mom Socotch's Restaurant" sign hanging in the back of the bar).
+It's not retro because it's pretty much unchanged from the time the Socotch family built the place back in the late 40's.

-Five friends got together back in August of 2008 to preserve the unique character of the place and to build on the work that the previous owners had done to make the Happy Dog one of the most welcoming live music venues in the city.
+In August 2008, Sean Kilbane got four of his friends together to preserve the unique character of the place and to build on the work that the previous owners had done to make the Happy Dog one of the most welcoming live music venues in the city.
 With the help of many of Cleveland's best musicians and the good people of the Gordon Square Arts District, we booked a bunch of great gigs, showcasing local bands and pulling in some really cool bands from across the country.

 We keep making small changes to keep things fresh - from hanging new pictures and recovering the old booths, to fixing up the stage and adding a new tap system - but our goal is to keep the Happy Dog what it has always been - a great neighborhood corner bar where everyone feels welcome.